Marco Pierre White: Career change

 In 2008 White opened his first steakhouse, the "MPW Steak & Alehouse" with James Robertson in the Square Mile in London.
 As co-owners, since 2010 they also operated the Kings Road Steakhouse & Grill in Chelsea.
 James Robertson had worked for White as a maître d'hôtel, between 1999 and 2003.
 In May 2016 the two restaurants became the London Steakhouse Co.

 White had a stake in the Yew Tree Inn, a 17th-century dining pub near Highclere in Hampshire, although following an acrimonious falling out with his business partners the pub was sold.
 This was the setting for much of "Marco's Great British Feast", screened on ITV in the summer of 2008.
 In January 2009 it was reported that White was to charge £5 for a pint of real ale at the venue, making the Yew Tree "one of the most expensive places to drink British real ale in the country".
 White said: "Most pubs undercharge.
 You're not just paying for beer, you're paying for the place you drink it in and the people who serve it."

 In 2010 White met the businessman Nick Taplin, the owner of a four-star hotel in North Somerset called Cadbury House and the operator of other venues in Britain.
 Taplin was looking to improve the in-house restaurant offering across his hotel estate and in October 2010, following discussions with White, Taplin opened a Marco Pierre White Steakhouse Bar & Grill at Cadbury House as a franchisee.
 This was closely followed by restaurants at Hoole Hall in Chester and The Cube in Birmingham.

 As more hotel owners started making enquiries about a Marco Pierre White restaurant, in 2013 White developed a master franchise with Taplin, and together launched Black And White Hospitality.
 The business operates a franchise model allowing property owners or investors to open one of the eight Marco Pierre White branded restaurants within their property, which comprise Marco Pierre White Steakhouse Bar & Grill, Mr White's English Chophouse, Wheeler's of St James's Oyster Bar & Grill Room, Koffmann & Mr White's, Marco's New York Italian, Wheeler's Fish & Chips, Bardolino Pizzeria Bellini & Espresso Bar and Marconi Coffee & Juice Bar.

-White has published several books, including the cookbook White Heat, an autobiography titled White Slave (retitled The Devil in the Kitchen in North America and in the paperback version), and the recipe collection Wild Food from Land and Sea.
+White has published several books, including cookbook White Heat, an autobiography titled White Slave (retitled The Devil in the Kitchen in North America and in the paperback version), and the recipe collection Wild Food from Land and Sea.